gregpalmr/alluxio-spark-eks/eks/README.md

 The EKS yaml file is used to deploy the EKS cluster and the Kubernetes nodes that will host the Spark pods and the Alluxio pods.

 Use an EC2 instance type that has enough NVMe storage to allow Alluxio to cache the needed data from the S3 buckets.
-The m5d.4xlarge instance type has two 300 GB NVMe volumes, the m5d.8xlarge has 2 600 GB NVMe volumes.
+For example, the m5d.4xlarge instance type has two 300 GB NVMe volumes, the m5d.8xlarge has 2 600 GB NVMe volumes.

-Make a working copy of the eks-cluster.yaml file:
+Make a working copy of the eks-cluster.yaml file that will be used to launch the EKS cluster.
+If you are deploying an EKS cluster for a PRODUCTION environment, then it is recommended to use the following command to create a PROD oriented EKS cluster with large enough EC2 instances to support an average Alluxio cluster configuration for a production environment, including EC2 types with NVMe storage for Alluxio master node metadata storage and for Alluxio worker node cache storage:

+     $ cp eks/eks-cluster-prod.yaml.template eks/eks-cluster.yaml

+If you are deploying a simple DEV environment, use the command to deploy a small EKS cluster using just 2 (by default) m5.xlarge instance types:

-     $ cp eks/eks-cluster.yaml.template eks/eks-cluster.yaml
+     $ cp eks/eks-cluster-dev.yaml.template eks/eks-cluster.yaml

-Modify the yaml file for your deployment, by doing the following:
+Modify the yaml file for your deployment.
+Use your favorite editor to modify the yaml file:

+     $ vi eks/eks-cluster.yaml

 - To restrict access to your EKS cluster, replace PUT_YOUR_YOUR_PUBLIC_IP_HERE with your computer's public IP address.
 On Linux or MacOS, you can run the following command to get your server's public IP address:
      - $ curl ifconfig.me